 - Get the Vietnam visa stamped in your passport at the arrival airport in Vietnam.

-Hope it help! almost 5 years ago
+Hope it help! over 5 years ago